PiSupply/PaPiRus/README.md

 # No change will happen on the screen
 text.UpdateText("Start", "New Text")

-# Remove The second line of text
+# Remove the second line of text
-# The text won't be removed just yet from the screen
+# The text won't be removed from the screen yet
 text.RemoveText("Top")

 # Now update the screen to show the changes